 3. Take a vitamin B-6 supplement

-  According to a study published in the Journal of Caring Sciences, vitamin B-6 significantly helped with premenstrual symptoms like water retention.
+According to a study published in the, vitamin B-6 significantly helped with premenstrual symptoms like water retention.

 4. Eat your protein

 Protein attracts water and keeps your body balanced.
 A special protein called albumin keeps fluid in the bloodstream and prevents it from leaking out and causing swelling.

 5. Keep your feet elevated

 Elevating your feet can help move the water upward and away from your lower extremities.

 Compression socks are becoming more popular and easier to find.
 They are available at athletic clothing stores and many online sites.
 Compression socks are made to fit tight.
 They may even feel a little uncomfortable at first.
 The purpose of compression apparel is to squeeze your legs and prevent fluid from accumulating.

 7. Seek your doctor’s help if your problem persists

 Your doctor may prescribe a diuretic medication to make you urinate more.